DrTexx/cchs-ideas/readme.md

 ### Pick-and-Place Printing Press
 (summary needed)

+### Robotic Zen Garden
+Chris: "We should have, like, sensors to detect the social tension in the Hackerspace... and like."
+...
+Chris: "If it exceeds a certain level, a little robot arms starts raking some sand.
+Like a zen garden."

 ## Honourable Mentions
 ### Undercover Police Officer
 No like, you're undercover _AS_ a police officer.